-For more information, see the blog "How to obtain IBM SDK for Node.js - z/OS, at no charge".
+For more information, see the blog "Options on how to obtain IBM Open Enterprise SDK for Node.js".

 Hardware and software prerequisites

 To install Node.js for Zowe, the following requirements must be met.

 The corresponding IBM SDK for Node.js - z/OS documentation lists all the prerequisites for Node.js.
 Some software packages, which might be listed as prerequisites there, are NOT required by Zowe.
 Specifically, you do NOT need to install Python, Make, Perl, or C/C++ runtime or compiler.